 - SWW has in place a well-established and effective set of policies and processes covered by our robust Quality Management System.
-Policies and procedures relating to the development of tariffs and charges are regularly updated, and charges have been developed in accordance with the company's quality assurance processes. - SWW has a Tariffs Steering Group which is attended by a subset of the Executive Management Team, Senior Managers and discusses relevant policies, strategies, and governance approach. - as well as internal assurance, external technical assurance is secured on both inputs into the tariff model and the tariff model itself, providing SWW Board confidence the tariffs model is fit for purpose.
-SWW Board has reviewed the findings of the independent third parties and internal assurance team's activities which confirm there are no material issues. - at appropriate stages in the development of tariffs and charges, SWW engages with the Consumer Council for Water (CCW) and other stakeholders.
-As a part of its engagement with CCW, SWW discusses its approach to the development of its charges, bill incidence effects and charges policies with its local CCW representatives.

-SWW has robust processes in place to annually review policies which are contained within the Charges Schedules.
+Policies and procedures relating to the development of tariffs and charges are regularly updated, and charges have been developed in accordance with the company's quality assurance processes. - SWW has a Tariffs Steering Group which is attended by a subset of the Executive Management Team, Senior Managers and discusses relevant policies, strategies and governance approach. - as well as internal assurance, external technical assurance is secured on both inputs into the tariff model and the tariff model itself, providing SWW Board confidence the tariffs model is fit for purpose.
+SWW Board has reviewed the reports the independent third parties and internal assurance team prepared to present their findings on their review and confirms there are no material issues. - at appropriate stages in the development of tariffs and charges, SWW engages with the Consumer Council for Water (CCW) and other stakeholders.
+As a part of its engagement with CCW, SWW discusses its approach to the development of its charges, bill incidence effects and charges policies with its local CCW representatives. - SWW has robust processes in place to annually review policies which are contained within the Charges Schedules.
 For 2023/24, no changes to these policies are planned.